GeorginaCarlisle/take-control-api/README.md

 ### Images

-[Code Institute](https://codeinstitute.net/) - The default post image from the "Django Rest" walkthrough has been used here as the default focus image.

 Image of a person writing in a notebook by [Ylanite Koppens](https://www.pexels.com/photo/person-holding-silver-retractable-pen-in-white-ruled-book-796603/) - has been used as the image associated with all miscellaneous tasks.

+Image looking through a camera lens by [Marek](https://www.pexels.com/photo/person-holding-black-camera-lens-339379/) - has been used as the default focus image.

 [Return to contents list](#contents)